Help & Support

 What is FICA and why is it on my pay stub?

 FICA stands for Federal Insurance Contributions Act.
-It includes Social Security tax (6.2% up to the annual wage base of $184,500 in 2026) and Medicare tax (1.45% on all wages, plus an additional 0.9% on wages above $200,000).
-Every W-2 worker pays FICA — it funds Social Security and Medicare benefits.
+It includes Social Security tax (6.2% up to the annual wage base of $184,500 in 2026) and Medicare tax (1.45% on all covered wages, plus an additional 0.9% above the employer withholding threshold).
+Most W-2 workers pay FICA, subject to statutory exceptions.

 What’s the difference between pre-tax and after-tax deductions?